mikee385/CollegeFbsRankings/README.md

 # College FBS Rankings

 Using CSV data from sports-reference.com, this project calculates rankings for college FBS teams using various criteria.
+Written in C#.

 ## License